TillBeemelmanns/tfops-aug/README.md

                        'sub_policy9': {'op0': ['equalize', 0.6, 0],
                                        'op1': ['solarize', 0.0, 6]}}
 ```
-Similar to Google Autoaugment, the augmentation policy consists of several subpolicies, which in turn consists of
+Similar to Google's AutoAugment, a single augmentation policy consists of several subpolicies, which inturn consists of one or more
-augmentation operations.
+augmentation operation.
 Each operation is defined as a tuple of **augmentation method**,
 **probability** and **intensity**.
 Several operations within one subpolicy are applied in sequence.
 The augmentation policy from above would result in the following: